Our researchers and research partners can benefit from:

 MIMIC is a £1million collaboration between Durham, Sussex, Goldsmiths, Google Magenta and CCI to build a web-based platform for cutting edge Creative Machine Learning.
 MIMIC focuses on machine listening and generative approaches to sound, music and art creation using a range of approaches, including new, deep learning models for sound synthesis.
-Visit the MIMIC project to see this work in action.

 In collaboration with Massive Attack and the CCI, researchers led by Professor Mick Grierson have created an AI remix of the classic Massive Attack album, Mezzanine.
 The work is part of the Barbican’s AI: More Than Human exhibition, and allows visitors to participate in generating new versions of the album in real-time.